JHGelpi/sas-jira/jira_server/jira_hygiene/README.md

   - Transition issues to closed states
   - Create sub-tasks
   - Update fixVersions (if required in your workflow)
+- Postgres database.
+Reference the **PostgreSQL Data Model** section of this document for more details

 ### Additional Requirements (Module-Specific)
 - **Data Quality Reports**: PostgreSQL database with LDAP hierarchy table